Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Your Cat Bored, Lazy, or Just Napping?

 Cats love to nap.
-It comes from their genetic makeup, their diet, and their living conditions.
-Cats’ biology adapted to their role as both predator and prey.
+It comes from their genetic makeup and way of living.
+Cats’ biology adapted to their role as predators and explorers.
 Their bodies need a lot of sleep, but when they’re awake, they tend to be fully alert and on the move.

-Some people see cats as lazy because they often don’t chase and retrieve objects as many dogs do.
-It’s not a fair comparison, though, since cats and dogs have different domestication histories.
+Some people see cats as lazy because they often don’t chase or retrieve objects as many dogs do.
+It’s not a fair comparison, though, since cats and dogs have different lifestyles, energy levels, and domestication histories.

-A lazy cat could just be an elderly, overweight, or bored cat.
-Plus, some breeds, such as Ragdolls and Persians, tend to have less energy than others, such as the Abyssinian, Bengal, and Siamese.
+A lazy cat could easily be mistaken for a sick, elderly, overweight, or bored cat.
+Plus, some breeds, such as Ragdolls and Persians, tend to have less energy than others, such as the Abyssinian and Bengal.

 Ways to Keep Your Indoor Cat Entertained

-Sitting inside a locked house all day is certainly safer than dodging predators in the desert, but it’s also much less exciting.
+Sitting inside a locked house all day is certainly safer than dodging predators and cars outside, or getting into fights with other cats, but it’s also much less exciting.
 The life of an indoor cat could spawn a case of boredom in the most energetic of us.

 It doesn’t have to be that way, though.
-Show your cat some love with toys, gadgets, games, puzzles, and cat-friendly apps on the tablet.
+Show your cat some love with interactive toys, gadgets, games, puzzles, perches, scratch posts, catios, feline friendly music, videos, and apps on the tablet.

 Top Rated Cat Toys